publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch76/schI/m__us_usc_t20_s9501.md

     In this subchapter:

+    (1)

-    (1) __In general__
+        (A) __In general__

-        The terms “elementary school”, “secondary school”, “local educational agency”, and “State educational agency” have the meanings given those terms in [section 7801 of this title][/us/usc/t20/s7801] and the terms “freely associated states” and “outlying area” have the meanings given those terms in [section 6331(c) of this title][/us/usc/t20/s6331/c].
+            The terms “elementary school”, “secondary school”, “local educational agency”, and “State educational agency” have the meanings given those terms in [section 7801 of this title][/us/usc/t20/s7801].

+        (B) __Outlying areas__

+            The term “outlying areas” has the meaning given such term in [section 6331(c) of this title][/us/usc/t20/s6331/c].

+        (C) __Freely associated states__

+            The term “freely associated states” means the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau.

     (2) __Applied research__